vescoyez/vue-cheatsheet/README.md

 #### Once Directive

-If you want the content of the element only render once and not changes if a variable get updated, you can use the directive `v-once`
+If you want the content of the element only render once and not changes if a variable get updated, you can use the directive `v-once`.

 ```html
 <h1 v-once>{{ yourVariable }}</h1>